rolanbadrislamov/task-manager-full-stack/README.md

 Open your browser and navigate to `http://localhost:4200` to use the application.

-**Note on Frontend Dependencies:** This project uses Angular 20.
-While NgRx does not have official support for Angular 20 at the time of this writing, it has been tested and works correctly.
-The `npm i --legacy-peer-deps` command is used to bypass peer dependency conflicts during installation.
-For more details, you can refer to the discussion on the [NgRx GitHub repository](https://github.com/ngrx/platform/issues/4787).

 ## Running Unit Tests

 You can run the unit tests for both the backend and frontend to ensure everything is working as expected.